nav9/iRest/README.md

 # Attribution
 * Sound files are from https://notificationsounds.com (not yet used).
-* I created the icon files myself (not yet used).
+* I created the icon files myself.
 I'm making them available under the Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode

 # TODO
 * Use espeak and have an option for iRest to detect which speech program is installed and use that.